 Against this backdrop, we argue that it is now a crucial time to investigate the potential influence of PA systems on managers.
 Thus, we formulate the research question:

-RQ: In managerial decision making, how does the use of PA affect managers’ cognitive or emotional perception of responsibility and responsible behaviour?
+RQ: In managerial decision making, how does the use of PA affect managers’ perceptions of responsibility and responsible behaviour?

 To guide our research endeavour, we ground our research in norm theory (Kahneman and Miller, 1986), falling back on research by Nordbye and Teigen (2014), who deployed norm theory to initially investigate the difference between being and acting responsible.
 We adapt their research to the context of PA, conducting a vignette study amongst managers from Germany and US-America.
 Vignette studies are an established method in disciplines such as, for instance, sociology (Quelle) or economy (Falk and Kosfeld, 2006).
 As a highly suitable method to explore normative issues, vignettes are a natural fit for our research endeavour (Finch, 1987).